-Ephesians is longer than Galatians.
-Hebrews is shorter than 1 Corinthians but longer than 2 Corinthians.
-Nobody would want to separate the two letters to the Corinthians.
-An easy solution is to let Hebrews stand before 1 Corinthians.
-And that is exactly the sequence of letters in p46.
-So the producers of p46 arranged the letters of Paul strictly according to their length: Romans Hebrews 1 Corinthians 2 Corinthians Ephesians Galatians Philippians Colossians 1 Thessalonians.
-The Archetype Introduction I was born in Africa.
+I was born in Africa.
 My parents were missionaries.
 My grandparents were missionaries.
 So it seemed very natural to me to view Paul as a kind of David Livingstone of antiquity.

-I grew up with a picture of Paul traveling through Asia and Europe, founding congregations, counseling and teaching the men and women who had given their life to Jesus.
+I grew up with a picture of Paul traveling through Asia and Europe, founding congregations, counseling and teaching the men and women who had given their lives to Jesus.
 If he could not visit them, he sent letters.
 When Paul died, his letters were kept as treasures.
-Each church that had received one of his letters saved it, had it read during worship services, and exchanged copies of the letter with other congregations close by.
+Each church that had received one of his letters saved it, read it during worship services, and exchanged copies of the letter with other congregations close by.
 Later the congregations tried to complete their collection.
-But this view does not match the uniformity of manuscript evidence.